-Judges 2:7-10 The Death Of Joshua, And Godliness.
+Judges 2:7-3:6 The Second Intro: The Death Of Joshua, Godliness, And Testing.

 Although the people were not perfect, the writer is able to affirm that “the people served the LORD all the days of Joshua, and all the days of the elders who outlived Joshua” (v.
 7a).
 Leadership is important for the good of any community, but especially for the covenant community of the church.
 It is a rare case indeed to have a godly society with godly leadership.
 One thing stands out in this passage as that which set Joshua and the elders apart – they “had seen all the great works of the LORD which he had done for Israel” (v.
 7b).
 Godly leadership is only provided by those who know the LORD to be the sovereign God of history, who acts in history on behalf of his covenanted people.
 Those who forget this history forget the God who acts in history.
-The second thing to note, with respect to Joshua in particular, was that he was a servants of the LORD.
+The second thing to note, with respect to Joshua in particular, was that he was a servant of the LORD.
 The record reveals how he was also a servant for the people, but this was secondary, and based upon his primary duty (v.
 8).

 Too many have a pagan view of the body, especially as it passes to the grave.
-The churches loses a great deal when it forgets the importance of where one’s body lays.
+The churches lose a great deal when they forget the importance of where one’s body lays.
 It was important that Joshua be buried in the land of his inheritance, for Joshua had laboured, however imperfectly, all the days of his life that the LORD’s kingdom would come, that his will would be done on earth as it was in heaven.
 The Christian hope is not one of a bodiless or earthless future – quite the opposite.
 The Christian hope is one of a resurrection body dwelling in a new heavens and a new earth.
 Heaven isn’t our permanent home, the earth is.
 Joshua wanted to be raised in the land which the LORD had promised to him, the place he laboured as the LORD’s servant, and one day he shall.
 However, when that generation had all passed, the next generation had forgotten the works which the LORD had done, for they did not know the LORD.
 It is only the true children of faith who remember their covenantal history.